citiususc/veryfasttree/README.md

 ## Configuring

 CMake will generate the necessary configuration files for the compilation.
-In Linux by default a native compilation is done for the architecture where it is compiled, this allows to detect the characteristics automatically and apply them when possible, if the program is going to be executed in a different machine this option must be disabled.
+In Linux/MacOS by default a native compilation is done for the considered architecture.
+This allows to detect automatically the hardware features.
+If the program is going to be executed on a different machine, this option must be disabled.

 Options can be listed with cmake: